GitCraigRash/GitCraigRash/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on AI alignment.
+- 🔭 I’m currently working on AI deploment on Edge devices.

-- 🌱 I’m currently exploring papers on AI alignment.
+- 🌱 I’m currently exploring papers on AI deploment on Edge devices.

-- 👯 I’m currently not collaborating with anyone, but am open to projects.
+- 👯 I’m currently not collaborating with anyone.

-- 🤔 I’m looking to better understand AI alignment.
+- 🤔 I’m looking to better understand AI Pruning/Quantization.

 - 💬 Ask me about my insights on having a purposeful life.